Objections & refusals

 01

-Detailed analysis of your examination report and the specific grounds for objection
+Detailed analysis of your examination report and the grounds of objection

 02